Telstra Smart Modem 3 – not all that smart or fast (update after test – network review)

 CyberShack’s view – Telstra Smart Modem 3 – enough marketing BS, please

 It is a Wi-Fi 6 AX3000 modem/router with 4G Fallback.
-The comparison with other NBN Wi-Fi 5 AC modems is deceitful.
+Comparing it to other NBN Wi-Fi 5 AC modems is deceitful.
 It is available only to Telstra NBN customers on a 24-month plan.

-As far as a modem/router goes the antenna signal strength is about half that expected, so don’t expect decent throughput more than five or so metres away.
-You will need a ‘Booster” or three to cover a larger or multi-story home, and you should investigate Ethernet cabling and backhaul.
+As far as a modem/router goes, the antenna signal strength is about half that expected, so don’t expect decent throughput more than five metres away.
+You will need a ‘Booster’ or three to cover a larger or multi-story home, and you should investigate Ethernet cabling and backhaul.

-Frankly, if you have modem speed and coverage issues, this probably won’t do it for you.
+Frankly, this won’t do it for you if you have modem speed and coverage issues.
 There are many alternatives.
-In fact, CyberShack recently published Crappy NBN FTTN Modem – here are a few better ones (guide) so we know exactly what the NBN resellers are doing.
-But note that these modems cannot support Telstra’s SIP phone, so if you use Telstra Bigpond and want an NBN Landline, you are stuck with its Smart Modem 3 and a two-year contract.
+CyberShack has published Crappy NBN FTTN Modem – here are a few better ones (guide) so we know exactly what the NBN resellers are doing.
+However, note that these modems cannot support Telstra’s SIP phone, so if you use Telstra Bigpond and want an NBN Landline, you are stuck with its Smart Modem 3 and a two-year contract.